launcheric/ipad_pw_generator/README.md

 * First week challenges: single digit addition.

-  * I use Ruby language to create question sheet you can run the program with the following command:
+  * I use Ruby language to create question sheet you can run the program with the following command:<br/>

     `$ruby ingle_digit.rb`